BurdujaAdrian/TMPS_Labs/lab4/README.md

 ## Used Design Patterns:

 * command
+* iterator
+* strategy

 ## Implementation

 I wrote a library to write and play music.

-The command pattern is used to define how create the sounds
+The command pattern is used to define how create the sounds.
 All commands implement the interface:
 ```odin
 // #command